haosb/modules-template/README.md

+## VictoriaMetrics module for Deckhouse Kubernetes Platform

+##### To Do:

+- [ ] Helm things...
+- [ ] Can I easily deploy module to registry?
+- [ ] Can I easily enable module in Deckhouse without problems with pulling?

+After module deploys in cluster:
+- [ ] VictoriaMetrics can scrape targets?
+Or I need to modify SA and Roles?
+- [ ] Additional configmap for extra targets
+- [ ] Check how service discovery works (how VictoriaMetrics can parse targets from podMonitor of Deckhouse components)

 # Deckhouse Kubernetes Platform module template

 This repository is a template for building a module for [Deckhouse Kubernetes Platform](https://github.com/deckhouse/deckhouse).
 It uses GitHub Actions workflows and GitHub Packages for building and deploying modules for the Deckhouse Kubernetes Platform.